Carne Asada Tacos Recipes

 Steps:

 • Lay the flank steak in a large glass baking dish.
 In a medium bowl, whisk together the vinegar, soy sauce, 4 cloves of garlic, juice of two limes, and olive oil.
 Season with salt, black pepper, white pepper, garlic powder, chili powder, oregano, cumin and paprika.
 Whisk until well blended, then pour over the steak in the dish.
 Turn over once to coat both sides.
-Cover with plastic wrap, and marinate in refrigerator overnight.
+Cover with plastic wrap, and marinate for 1 to 8 hours.

 • In a small bowl, stir together 1 chopped white onion, cilantro, and the juice of 1 lime.
 Set aside to use as a relish for the tacos.